-- "(a) to monitor compliance by the Service with [its] the Constitution, applicable laws and policies; - (c) to perform all functions designated to him or her by the President or the 20 Minister concerned;"; - (d) by the insertion in subsection (7) after paragraph (c) of the following paragraph: - "(cA) to receive and investigate complaints from members of the public and members of the Services on alleged maladministration, abuse of power, transgressions of the laws and policies referred to in paragraph (a), corruption and the improper enrichment of any person through an act or omission of any member;"; - (e) by the substitution for subsection (8) of the following subsection: - "(8) Notwithstanding anything to the contrary contained in this or any other 30 law or the common law, an Inspector-General- - (a) shall have access to any intelligence, information or premises under the control of the Service in respect of which he or she has been appointed if such access is required by the Inspector-General for the performance of his or her functions, and he or she shall be entitled to demand from the Head of the Service and its employees such intelligence, information, reports and explanations as the Inspector-General may deem necessary for the performance of [such] his or her functions; - (b) may, if the intelligence or information received by him or her in terms of paragraph (a) is subject to any restriction in terms of any law, disclose it only- - (i) after consultation with the President and the Minister; and - (ii) subject to appropriate restrictions placed on such intelligence or information by the Inspector-General, if necessary; and - (iii) to the extent that such disclosure is not detrimental to the national interest; - (c) shall have access to any other intelligence, information or premises which is not under the control of any Service if such access is necessary for the performance of his or her functions in terms of subsection (7) and he or she shall be entitled to demand from any such person such intelligence, information, reports and explanations as he or she may deem necessary for the performance of his or her functions: Provided that the Inspector-General shall not have access if such intelligence or information is not necessary for the performance of his or her functions; - (d) may, if the intelligence or information received by him or her in terms of paragraph (c) is subject to any privilege or restriction in terms of any law, disclose it only-
+- "(a) to monitor compliance by the Service with [its] the Constitution. applicable laws and policies; - (c) to perform all functions designated to him or her by the President or the Minister concerned;"; - (d) by the insertion in subsection (7) after paragraph (c) of the following 5 paragraph: - "(cA) to receive and investigate complaints from members of the public and members of the Services on alleged maladministration, abuse of power, transgressions of the laws and policies referred to in paragraph (a), corruption and the improper enrichment of any person through an act 10 or omission of any member;"; - (e) by the substitution for subsection (8) of the following subsection: - "(8) Notwithstanding anything to the contrary contained in this or any other law or the common law, an Inspector-General shall- - (a) have access to any intelligence, information-or premises under the 15 control of the Service in respect of which he or she has been appointed, if such access is required by the Inspector-General for the performance of his or her functions, and he or she shall be entitled to demand from the Head of the Service and its employees such intelligence. information, reports and explanations as the Inspector-General may deem necessary 20 for the performance of [such] his or her functions [.]: Provided that the Inspector-General may if the intelligence or information is subject to any restrictions applicable to it in terms of any law, disclose such intelligence or information received by him or her in terms of paragraph (a)- - (i) subject to such restrictions; and - (ii) after consultation with the President and the Minister, to the extent that such disclosure shall not be to the detriment of national interest;

+- (b) have access to any other intelligence, information or premises which is not under the control of any Service if such access is necessary for the performance of his or her functions in terms of subsection (7) and he or she shall be entitled to demand from any such person such intelligence, information, reports and explanations as he or she may deem necessary for the performance of his or her functions: Provided that the Inspector-General shall not have access if such intelligence or information is not necessary for [he performance of his or her functions. - (8A) The Inspector-General may disclose intelligence or information received by him or her in terms of subsection (8)(b)- - (a) if the intelligence or information is subject to any restrictions applicable to it in terms of any law, subject to such restrictions; - (b) after he or she has given written notice of his or her intention to do so to the lawful possessor of such intelligence or information; and - (c) after consultation with the President and the Minister, to the extent that such disclosure shall not be to the detriment of national interest."; and - (f) by the substitution for subsection (9) of the following subsection: - "(9) No access to intelligence, information or premises contemplated in 45 subsection [(3)] (8)(a) may be withheld from an Inspector-General on any ground."